 Mars is the fourth planet from the sun.
 It has been a favorite object of skywatchers for centuries and of space explorers for decades.
-The distance to Mars depends on when you measure it, and which vantage point you’re considering.
-We’ll assume first you are wondering this:
+The distance to Mars depends on when you measure it, and which vantage points you're considering.
+Just how far away is the Red Planet?

 How far is Mars from Earth?